-The annual meeting of the Ladies Circulating Book Club was held at Mrs. W. W. James home on Thursday, January 17, 1901 at 2 o'clock.
-The meeting was called to order by Mrs. James, chairman pro tempore, Mrs. J.P.
-Sargent acting as secretary.
-Reports of the finances read by Mrs. James Moore showed that the club owns sixteen books, no funds in the treasury.
-Motion made and carried that we keep our books and form a Library Association to be known as "The Monterey Library Association."
+The annual meeting of "The Ladies Circulating Book Club" was held at Mrs. W. W. James' home on Tuesday, Jan.
+17, 1901, at 2 o'clock.
+The meeting was called to order by Mrs. James, chairman pro tempore, Mrs. J. P. Sargent acting as secretary.
+Reports of the finances read by Mrs. James Moore, showed that the club owned 16 books, with no funds in the treasury.
+Motion was made and carried that "We keep our books and form a library association to be known as 'The Monterey Library Association.'"

-The above quotations are taken from the first minute book of the association started on the above date and from that group of 20 women the present public library had its inception.
+The above quotation was taken from the first minute book of the new group started on the above date and from the group of 20 women the present public library had its inception.

-To continue with those first recordings of the Ladies Circulating Book Club: Officers for the ensuing year were elected as follows: president, Mrs. Charles Henry; vice-president, Mrs. M.M.
-Gragg; treasurer, Mrs. J.P.
-Sargent; secretary, Mrs. James Moore.
-The following committees were appointed by the president: to select books to be purchased: Mrs. Reed, Mrs. Brown and Mrs. Clara Zimmermann; furniture, Mrs. W.W.
-James, Mrs. T.J.
-Field, Mrs. M.M.
-Gragg; lights and water, Mrs. J. Harris, Mrs. Charles Casper and Mrs. Finch; on room, Mrs. Henry.
+To continue with those first recordings of "The Ladies Circulating Book Club": Officers for the ensuing year were elected as follows: President, Mrs. Charles Henry; vice president, Mrs. M. M. Gragg; treasurer, Mrs. J. P. Sargent; secretary.
+Mrs. James Moore.
+The following committees were appointed by the president: to select books to be purchased: Mrs. Reed, Mrs. Brown and Mrs. Clara Zimmerman: furniture, Mrs. W. W. James, Mrs. T. J. Field, Mrs. W. W. Gragg; lights and water.
+Mrs. J. Harris, Mrs. Charles Casper and Mrs. Finch, one room, Mrs. Henry (mother of Mrs. Herbert Hoover).

-A motion was carried that the members take turns alphabetically as library.
-Motion was carried that the Library be open once a week on Saturdays from 2 until 4 o'clock.
+A motion was made and carried that the members take turns alphabetically as librarian.
+Motion was carried and the library was open once a week on Saturdays from 2 until 4 o'clock.

-In an old copy of Janice Meredith by Paul Leicester Ford, pubished in 1899, with the stamp of the Monterey Library Association still there, Miss Etta Eckhardt, the first librarian, pasted the entire list of the first trustees of the first Monterey Library.
-They were as follows: Mrs. W.W.
-James, Mrs. William Kay, Mrs. Wagner, Mrs. Robert Johnson, Miss Orton, Mrs. Josselyn, Mrs. J.B.
-Roberts, Mrs. M.M.
-Gragg, Mrs. Charles Casper, Mrs. Fred Botsch, Mrs. Emily Fish, Miss Bickford, Miss Margaret Jacks, Mrs. Brown, Mrs. Charles D. Henry, Mrs. Stafford, Mrs. Conn, Mrs. Claflin, Miss.
-Perry, Mrs. M. Harris, Mrs. J.P.
-Sargent, Mrs. Ross Sargent, Mrs. Conn, Mrs. Claflin, Mrs. M. Harris, Mr. Henry Olmstead, Mrs. Hickman, Mrs. Gibson and Mrs. Percy Dolley.
+In 1950, Miss Etta Eckhardt, the librarian, showed us a copy of Janice Meredith by Paul Leicester Ford, published in 1899, with the stamp of the Monterey

+Library Association still there.
+Pasted in was a list of the first trustees of the first Monterey Library.

+They were as follows: Mrs. W. W. James, Mrs. William Kay, Mrs. Wagner, Mrs. Robert Johnson, Miss Orton, Mrs. Josselyn, Mrs. J. B. Roberts, Mrs. M. M. Gragg, Mrs. Charles Casper, Mrs. Fred Botsch, Mrs. Emily Fish, Miss Bickford, Miss Margaret Jacks, Mrs. Brown, Mrs. C. D. Henry, Mrs. Stafford, Mrs. Conn, Mrs. Claflin, Miss Perry, Mrs. M. Harris, Mrs. J. P. Sargent, Mrs. Ross Sargent, Mrs. Conn, Mrs. Henry Olmsted, Mrs. Hickman, Mrs. Gibson, and Mrs. Percy Dolley.

 Evidently these women and their husbands were so well known that given names were not necessary to identify them in the community.
-Instructions printed for each book asked the borrower to: 1 - Cover the first book received with cloth, 2 - As soon as read pass to the member whose number follows yours on the list and 3 - No member is to retain a book over two weeks.
+Instructions printed for each book asked the borrower to 1, cover the first book received with cloth; 2, as soon as read pass to the member whose number follows yours on the list and 3, no member is to retain a book over two weeks.

-On January 23rd, 1901.
-A vote of thanks was ordered sent to Mr. Doud Sr. for the use of his rooms on Alvarado street for the library.
-It was also voted that "Any person may become a member of the Assn. by paying to the librarian the regular dues of forty cents a quarter, or \$1 per year payable in advance."
-Pastors, Priests and Editors of Monterey were elected honorary members.
+On January 23, 1901, a vote of thanks was ordered sent to Mr. Doud Sr. for the use of his rooms on Alvarado street for the library.
+It was also voted that "Any person may become a member of the association by paying to the librarian the regular dues of forty cents a quarter or \$1 per year payable in advance."
+Pastors, priests and editors of Monterey were elected honorary members.

-In April of 1901 the trustees decided to hold a tea in the Library rooms and charge 10 cents for refreshments.
+In April 1901 the trustees decided to hold a tea in the library rooms and charge 10 cents for refreshments.
 They now had \$45.05 in the treasury and decided to buy some additional books.
-Room committee reported that six chairs, a table cover, vases, and a plant had been donated.
-Mrs. Charles Henry (the mother of Mrs. Lou Henry Hoover and Mrs. Jean Henry Large) was appointed to care for the room during the month.
+Room committee reported that six chairs, a tablecloth, vases and a plant had been donated.
+Mrs. Charles Henry was appointed to care for the room during the month.